• Skip to primary navigation

 Sliced tofu on a cutting board.

-• fresh lime juice (may sub lemon juice)
+• fresh lime juice (or substitute lemon juice)

 • pure maple syrup